-At one point there is one of my least favourite tropes in all of film: an extended underwater swim with lots of breath holding.
+At one point there is one of my least favourite tropes in all of film: an extended underwater swim with lots of breath-holding.
 And, of course, it makes zero sense given the surroundings.
 There is also an abyss at one point, and nobody remarks on how impossible it would be for an abyss to be present at that moment, which would have been the correct way to deal with said abyss in a movie such as this.

 I really enjoyed the movie for quite a while.
 I wish it had stayed as funny as it was throughout the climax.
 I would have accepted the silly escape stuff because the film had already established itself as ridiculous.
 Ah well.